nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 5. Documentation should be easy for users that are inexperienced in command line to follow.
 6. User Interface should be straightforward and inutitive to navigate even for first-time users.
 7. Should be able to store more than 10,000 tasks.
-8. Should lose no more than 1-action worth of work in case of an app crash.
+8. Should lose no more than 1 command worth of work in case of an app crash.
 9. Should work without internet access.

 ### Glossary